Does Creatine Cause Hair Loss? Here's What Research Says

 When it comes to hair loss, many factors come into play, like diet, lifestyle and genetics.
 But can dietary supplements cause hair loss?
 Studies show that too much vitamin A and too much selenium can be the cause of hair loss, but what about creatine?
-Here's what the research says, plus information on what to do if you are experiencing hair loss.
+Here's what the research says, plus information on what products you should use if you are experiencing hair loss.

 What Is Creatine?